raygene3d-team/raygene3d-demo/README.md

 # RayGene Demo

 RayGene is a developer-oriented cross GPU API framework written in portable C++17.
 Our goal is to make development of render systems more easily and faster.

-The framework can be started under Windows, Linux and MacOS platforms.
-Currently Vulkan and DirectX11 are supported.
-We are working on DirectX12 and Metal support.
+The framework currently supports Vulkan and DirectX11 APIs and runs on Windows, Linux and MacOS platforms.
+DirectX12 and Metal support will be available later.

 This project allows you to try the framework on a simple scene with different scenarios: indirect drawing, compute pipeline and depth-only rendering.
 Please follow the instructions to build and run the project.